tHeCh0s3n0n3/Audiobook-Renamer/README.md

 * I don't want to be responsible for loss of data
 * If you use a tool to acquire your audiobooks which doesn't already do this, it probably expects the files to remain where it downloaded them to (or it will redownload them).

+## Front-ends
+* UI: Mainly used to preview the changes
+* CLI: For quick renaming of new files

 ## How to use
 1. Start the application
 2. Click on the "Parse Directory" button